 Mortgage insurance costs are determined by the insurance premium rate that the borrower has to pay.
 The chart below illustrates the premium rate that has to be applied based on the value of the home and the down payment being put down.

 The Loan-to-Value (LTV) ratio is calculated as the amount of the mortgage being obtained divided by the purchase price of the home.
 For example, on a $500,000 home, if the borrower obtains a mortgage for $450,000, the LTV ratio is ($450,000/$500,000) x 100% = 90% LTV.
-In this scenario, the borrower would then have to pay a 1.70% premium on the value of his or her home for mortgage insurance.
+In this scenario, the borrower would then have to pay a 1.70% premium on the loan amount portion for mortgage insurance.
+It is important to note that insurance premiums are calculated based on the actual mortgage amount required and not on the value of the total purchase price of home.

 How does this get paid?